Introduction

 • Shared Drives may contain a maximum of 750,000 inodes.
 Each file and directory consumes one “inode” (just like with Oak storage).

 • Each user and Service Account may only upload 750 GiB of data per day.
-This is a hard limit, and cannot be increased.
+This is a hard limit and cannot be increased.

-• There are limits on how many operations a user or Service Account may perform within Google Drive.
+• There are also limits on how many operations a user or Service Account may perform within Google Drive.
 These limits are not clearly documented.
 Accessing Google Drive too frequently may result in errors from the Google Drive service. rclone will recognize the situation and attempt to slow down, but may end up returning errors to the user.
 When that happens, waiting one day and re-trying the operation normally resolves the problem.
 Using your own OAuth client_id might also help, as that allows you to request API quota increases.

 If you would like to use rclone to access your personal Google Drive and one or more Shared Drives, you will need to configure a separate remote for each.

 Before you begin configuring the remote, you should decide if you want to use your own OAuth client_id, and if you want to use a Service Account.
-Google Drive authenticates both the user performing an action, and the software being used to perform the action.
+Google Drive authenticates both the user performing an action and the software being used to perform the action.

 • The OAuth client_id is used to authenticate the client (in this case, rclone) to Google Drive. rclone ships with an OAuth client_id that is shared by all users of rclone across the world.
 If you plan on using rclone regularly with Google Drive, you should consider getting your own OAuth client_id.
 Doing so means the actions of others will not affect your API quota, and gives you access to request API quota increases from Google.